roddhjav/roddhjav/README.md

 Just a french living in Ireland.
 Security Researcher at [The Collaboratory](https://www.collaboratory.ie).
 Ph.D from [University College Dublin](https://www.ucd.ie).
 My area of work includes **user privacy**, **secret management** and **system Security**.

 Generally you can find me on many places as *roddhjav*.
+If you like my work and want me to be able to keep improving it, please [sponsor me on GitHub](https://github.com/sponsors/roddhjav).

 ### My projects